seyerjo/fa2trakt/README.md

 ## Future Enhancements

 - Implement more robust error handling and edge case management.
-- Potentially integrate directly with the Trakt API for more advanced functionality (e.g., adding movies/series to your watchlist).
+- Integrate directly with the Trakt API for more advanced functionality (e.g., adding movies/series to your watchlist).
-- Add support for other FilmAffinity language versions.
-The current version of the extension is designed to work with the Spanish (es) version of the FilmAffinity website.
+- Add support for other FilmAffinity language versions (e.g., English, Catalan) by adding corresponding `_locales/[lang]/messages.json` files and updating the `matches` pattern in `manifest.json`.
+The foundation for i18n is already in place with Spanish as the default.
 - Consider adding context menu integration.

 ## License